EmpowermentZone/EdSharp/EdSharp.md

 You can adjust the LimitItem configuration setting to perform comparison operations on sections rather than lines of text.
 For example, press Alt+Shift+C for Configuration Options, and Alt+S for the SectionBreak setting.
 Since the text is initially selected, press Control+C to copy it to the clipboard.
 Then press Alt+L for LimitItem, Control+V to paste, and Enter to save settings.
 Now you can sort sections alphabetically with the Order Items command (Alt+Shift+O), reverse them with the Reverse Items command (Alt+Shift+Z), or eliminate duplicates with the Keep Unique Items command (Alt+Shift+U).

 ## Word Processing
-EdSharp supports several aspects of Rich Text Format (.rtf) as well as plain text (with optional structure).
+EdSharp supports several aspects of Rich Text Format (.rtf) and plain text (with optional structure).
 In certain situations, EdSharp behaves differently if a file has a .rtf extension rather than any other one.
 Specifically, the Open Other Format command, Control+Shift+O, imports a .rtf file with its formatting rather than converting it to plain text.
 The Save, Save As, and Save Copy commands, Control+S, Control+Shift+S, and Alt+S, save a .rtf file with formatting preserved.
 The Print command, Control+P, prints a .rtf file using the associated program for this operation in the Windows registry (typically Microsoft Word or WordPad).
 Use the Copy Rich Text command, Control+Shift+C, to copy selected text with formatting to the clipboard.

 Formatting commands include the following.
 Use the Justify command, Alt+Shift+J, to set the horizontal alignment of text as left, bullet, center, or right.
 This formatting applies to either selected text or the current hard line -- a line of text terminated by a hard line break (created by pressing Enter rather than wrapping).